acherm/acherm.github.io/_posts/2021-05-23-FootballAnalysis-xG-COVIDHome.md

 ---
 layout: post
-title:  "Impacts of Empty Football Stadiums: An Analysis of Results and xG Data in European Leagues"
+title:  "COVID and Home Advantage in Football: An Analysis of Results and xG Data in European Leagues"
 date:   2021-05-23 011:54:29 +0200
 tags: [football, expected goals, xG, data analysis]
 ---

-In COVID era, football matches have been played in empty stadiums.
-One hypothesis is that the absence of fans may call into question the way the game is played and especially the advantage of playing at home.
+In COVID era, football matches have been played in empty stadiums and unusual conditions.
+One hypothesis is that COVID may have questioned the way the game is played and especially the advantage of playing at home (e.g., due to the absence of fans).
 In this post, I analyze matches' results and expected goals (xG)-like data of European leagues (Ligue 1, la Liga, Calcio, Bundesliga, Premier League, Russian championship) since 2014.
-Results show something happened, especially in Premier League and Ligue 1.
+Results show something happened, especially in Premier League and Ligue 1 for season 2020-2021.
 I argue there is thus a unique opportunity to qualitatively analyze the COVID period (potentially with data obtained from computer analysis) in order to understand the new tactical or management approaches implemented.
 Perhaps COVID will lead to a (r)evolution of modern football?

 ## Data